minprog/prog-project/info/20 Requirements.md

 - The app solves a human problem.

-- Your app should implement MVC +blaba
+- Your app should implement MVC

 ### Data visualizations